 George was man of the match in the 21-16 win over Wales at Cardiff in February 2015.
 He showed remarkable maturity and contributed 11 points, including a late penalty after which he said: “I just wanted to knock it over for the lads.”
 His first dropped goal at Test level against Ireland in March was followed by his maiden try against Scotland at Twickenham 13 days later.
 In the final RBS 6 Nations Championship game of 2015, he scored 25 points against France, comprising nine successful place kicks and his second Test try.

-His third followed when he squeezed in neatly at the corner against Italy in Rome this February and he went on to start all five Championship matches in England’s triumphant season.
+His third followed when he squeezed in neatly at the corner against Italy in Rome last February and he went on to start all five Championship matches in England’s triumphant season.
 In June, he made an important contribution against the Wallabies in Brisbane and launched a perfectly-weighted chip kick that led to his side’s third try by Jack Nowell in the 39-28 victory.
 A week later in Melbourne, he was courageous and composed in defence and took pressure off his side with his kicking.
 His best attacking performance was in the third Test in Sydney when he completed an impressive tour.
+He also made a stunning start to the 2016/17 season for Bath Rugby that included reviving a lost art - four drop goals in the first five games, two against Northampton Saints in an 18-14 win at Franklin’s Gardens.

 He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Leeds Carnegie in November 2009, but that was not all.
-He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach, now with Bath Rugby.
-George’s younger brother Jacob, a student at Harrow School, has played for Saddleworth Rangers.
+He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach, now the backs coach at Toulon.
+George’s younger brother Jacob has played for Saddleworth Rangers.

-George, who has produced impressive performances since joining Bath last season, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
-By the end of last season he had taken his total to 728 points in 77 matches in the competition for Leicester and Bath.
+George, who has produced impressive performances since joining Bath three seasons ago, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
+By the end of this September he had taken his total to 790 points in 82 matches in the competition for Leicester and Bath.

 He also won the Premier A League title twice and played for the Tigers in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July 2011.
 It has been a long journey from Saddleworth Rangers RLFC where George was first involved in rugby at the age of four.
 He moved on to Wigan Warriors and Bradford Bulls and studied for A levels in English, PE and psychology at Rishworth School, Halifax and was later a contemporary of Owen Farrell at St George’s School, Harpenden.